lquatrin/i3d21/assignment_1.md

 optimizer = torch.optim.SGD(mnist_model.parameters(), lr = 0.01)
 ```

-The optimization loop was defined by:
+Since i'm using a batch size of 32 images, i retrieve the batch size to correctly transform the images into arrays.
+The optimization loop was implemented as follows:

 ```python
 for epoch in loop: